rust-gamedev/rust-gamedev.github.io/content/news/047/index.md

     roguelike tutorial][bevyrogueliketutorial].
   - [Learning Game Dev][learninggamedev] brings third edition to their tutorials with building a platformer with Bevy.
+- Other engine updates:
+  - [Bitang][bitang] is a new framework for demoscene productions.
+- Other library updates:
+  - [miniquad][miniquad] now supports GL2/Metal.
+  - [gecs][gecs] is a new compile-time generated ECS library.
+  - [nv-flip][nv-flip] library helps you visualize human-noticeable differences between rendered images.

 [idu]: https://epcc.itch.io/idu
 [nanovoid]: https://store.steampowered.com/app/2326430/NANOVOID/